omer54463/cxx/readme.md

 # Surgeon

-A C/C++ source generation library.
+A C/C++ source generation package.

 ## Current Unsupported Features

-This is a list of language features this library doesn't currently support.
+This is a list of language features this package doesn't currently support.
 This is not due to any inherent difficulty - other things were prioritized.

 - Structured binding - `auto [a, b] = ...;`